baragoz/umlsynco.github.io/examples/list.md

+intended for developers to easily keep and share their knowledge about internal source code structure

 1. Summarise you knowledge about internal code structure of flow in a few minutes

 2. Make docs for any project on GitHub, BitBucket or intranet git storage